 Yes, he was insured, he was also wearing a helmet, but he was not covered for the emergency surgery that his friends had to rustle up now $32,000 for on the spot as his brain was bleeding.
 It turned out he didn’t have an international motorbike license.
 Whaaaat?!

-I’m not sure who his insurance company is, but as I am an affiliate seller of 1 Cover Insurance I gave them a call to find out a few of the things that we might overlook but need to know BEFORE we take out our policy and go.
+I’m not sure who his insurance company is, but as I am based in New Zealand and an affiliate seller of 1 Cover Insurance (and World Nomads – see their free quote tool at the bottom of this post) I gave them a call to find out a few of the things that we might overlook but need to know BEFORE we take out our policy and go.

 Personally, I take an annual frequent traveller policy.
 It costs about $450 per year and is comprehensive.
 I’ve made a couple of claims that went through easily for medical visits when travelling and I’ve been very happy with them.